Aishwaryaadla/Agentic-Research-Assistant/README.md

 # AgenticAI – Research Exploration Agent

-AgenticAI is an **AI-powered research exploration tool** that helps you **search, analyze, and visualize research papers** in an interactive way.
+Research Exploration Agent is an **AI-powered research exploration tool** that helps you **search, analyze, and visualize research papers** in an interactive way.
 It uses **Streamlit** for the UI, **transformers (Hugging Face)** for summarization, and **NetworkX / Matplotlib** for building research knowledge graphs.

 ---